hr-sobuj/vue-landing-page/README.md

 # Vue 3 + TypeScript + Vite Landing Page Template

-A basic landing page using Vue 3 with TypeScript in a Vite environment.
-It integrates Tailwind CSS for styling purposes.
-Refer to the [script setup documentation](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) for detailed information.
+This is a basic landing page template built using Vue 3 with TypeScript in a Vite environment.
+It integrates Tailwind CSS for styling purposes and includes custom components like a counter, accordion, and utilizes Swiper slider for carousel functionality.
+The unique aspect of this template is its content management via JSON format, where each section's content is controlled by passing objects as props to components.
+This enables easy customization of text and content without modifying the components directly.

 ## Recommended Setup